Mokey Fraggle: Behind the scenes

 Mokey is a live-hand puppet, which means that her arms are glove-like sleeves into which the puppeteer places their real arms to move the puppet's hands.
 Mokey was the only character on Fraggle Rock to be a live-hand puppet, while the others were rod puppets.
 (Other notable live-hand puppets include Sesame Streets Ernie and The Muppets' Fozzie Bear and Rowlf).
 Kathryn Mullen performed Mokey's left hand, while her right hand was performed by Trish Leeper (also the on-set performer for Ma Gorg).

 One of Mokey's unique features is her eyelids, which she can lift up to show surprise or other emotions.
 She was one of only a few puppets on the show to have this ability (the rebuilt Gobo Fraggle puppet being another).

-Donna Kimball has voiced Mokey since the 2020 short-form TV series Fraggle Rock: Rock On!

 Reboot

 Mokey as she appears in Fraggle Rock: Back to the Rock; her costume and hair were heavily altered from the original series.